• Home

 Before you make it rain, make it DRIP and after you make it DRIP make it rain by transferring dividends into other stocks of higher dividend return, which will make it overflow – Be patient!

-Some companies offer a 5% - 10% discount on the purchasing of their stock through the DRIP plan.
+Some companies offer a 5% - 10% discount when purchasing their stock through the DRIP plan.

 There are no transaction fees with the DRIP plan